luiscruz/course_sustainableSE/src/Blogpost.md

 ---

 ## 7. Conclusion, Limitations and Future Work

 This study measured the energy cost of browser-based video calls on Google Meet and Microsoft Teams via EnergiBridge.

-Under controlled, repeatable experimental conditions:

-- Microsoft Teams consumed approximately 16% more CPU energy per session than Google Meet.
-- Teams required higher sustained CPU utilisation and power draw.
-- Teams received substantially more network data during calls.
+Under controlled, repeatable experimental conditions, Microsoft Teams consumed approximately 16% more CPU energy per session than Google Meet, required higher sustained CPU utilisation and power draw, and received substantially more network data during calls.
 All differences were statistically significant with large effect sizes.
 Although the absolute energy per session is small at the individual level, video conferencing operates at a global scale.
-Having this in mind, even small per-session increases add up across millions of daily meetings, which means that platform selection has measurable environmental implications.
+Even small per-session increases add up across millions of daily meetings, which means that platform selection has measurable environmental implications.
 Our findings suggest that, under the tested configuration, Google Meet is the more energy-efficient option for desktop browser-based video calls.

 Although we were able to obtain significant results, it is important to acknowledge the limitations encountered throughout the experiments.
 Meetings exceeding 60 minutes had to be restarted due to subscription restrictions on Google Meet, which introduced the possibility of human error.
-Additionally, hardware constraints, limited the simulation to five participants per platform, which may not accurately represent larger, real-world meeting scenarios.
+Additionally, hardware constraints limited each call to six participants total (one host, four supporting bots, and the measured bot), which may not accurately represent larger, real-world meeting scenarios.

-We suggest that the Future work could evaluate:
-- Real webcam input instead of synthetic streams
-- Longer meeting durations
-- Multiple hardware configurations
-- Mobile devices
-- Multi-participant scaling effects
+Future work could evaluate real webcam input instead of synthetic streams, longer meeting durations, multiple hardware configurations, mobile devices, and multi-participant scaling effects.
+Given the 53% difference in received network data between the platforms, investigating whether codec configuration accounts for part of the energy gap would be a particularly concrete next step.

 ---

 ## 8. Replication

 The full replication package is available at: GH url